flaxandteal/dp-compose/cantabular-import/helpers/README.md

 * Edit the `../get-florence-token.sh` script to use your florence username/password

 * Adjust the constant `maxRuns` in `test-compose.go` for the number of times you want the process to run.
 Each loop of the process may take about 3 minutes.
+You may also need to adjust `maxContainersInJob` to match the number of containers that are run for the cantabular import process (which may change).

 * Run `./test-compose.sh`